alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/key-concepts.md

 ## My Liquidity

-Whenever you select a pool, you will be able to see the liquidity you've added in the "My Liquidity" section.
+Whenever you select a pool, you will be able to see the liquidity you've added in the **My Liquidity** section.
 You can access it by clicking on any pool from the [ALEX Lab Pool page](https://app.alexlab.co/pool).

 ## Impermanent Loss